-If you have an E-ZPass violation notice from Massachusetts, and your vehicle is also registered in Massachusetts, call 877-627-7745, and select Option 6.
+If you have an E-ZPass violation notice from Massachusetts, and your vehicle is also registered in Massachusetts, you may call 877-627-7745, and select Option 6, to resolve your violation.

 Massachusetts does not accept cash on its toll roads, becoming one of the first states to adopt, completely, an all-electronic tolling system for its turnpikes and bridges.
 Essentially, you have the option of simply driving the toll roads and bridges, and each month you will receive an invoice for each vehicle, at the address that corresponds to your vehicle registration.
 This method is called Pay-By-Plate.
 You may also set up an E-ZPass account, if you do not already have one.